trevorwslee/MCE-DumbDisplay/README.md

 Greeting from the author Trevor Lee:

 >  Hope you will enjoy this little extension.
->  Be happy!
-Jesus loves you!
+>  Be good!
+Be happy!
+>  Peace be with you!